ythirion/goat/pbt/solution/step-by-step.md

 Install-Package FsCheck.Xunit
 ```

-### Create our First Property: Only Valid Goat Characters
+### Create our first Property: only valid Goat Characters
 Now that `FsCheck` is installed we can write a first property:

 ```csharp